Runtime Environments and Flavors

 $ npm run build -- --flavor=ci3.
 How to Determine the Current Flavor

-- Determining via
+- Determine via

 Env

-Using Env to determine the current flavor supports tree-shaking during builds
+Using Env to determine the current flavor supports tree-shaking during builds.

-process.env.META_FLAVOR === 'normal'
+process.env.META_FLAVOR === 'normal';

-process.env.META_FLAVOR === 'docker'
+process.env.META_FLAVOR === 'docker';

-process.env.META_FLAVOR === 'ci'- Determine via
+process.env.META_FLAVOR === 'ci';- Determine via

 Config

-app.config.meta.flavor === 'normal'
+app.config.meta.flavor === 'normal';

-app.config.meta.flavor === 'docker'
+app.config.meta.flavor === 'docker';

-app.config.meta.flavor === 'ci'4.
+app.config.meta.flavor === 'ci';4.
 Creating a Flavor

 You can create a flavor based on any business need, such as customer, project, organization, etc.

-For example, let's assign a flavor named customA to customer A, providing a separate env/config configuration for customer A
+For example, let's assign a flavor named customA to customer A, providing a separate env/config configuration for customer A.

 - Enabling the Flavor